Replication of arbitrary hole-free shapes via self-assembly with signal-passing tiles: Preliminaries

 As the STAM is an extension of the 2HAM, binding and breaking can occur between tiles contained in pairs of arbitrarily sized supertiles.
-In order to allow for physical mechanisms which implement the transition functions of tiles but are arbitrarily slower or faster than the average rates of (super)tile attachments and detachments, rather than immediately enacting the outputs of transition functions, each output action is put into a set of ``pending actions'' which includes all actions which have not yet been enacted for that glue (since it is technically possible for more than one action to have been initiated, but not yet enacted, for a particular glue).
+It was designed to model physical mechanisms which implement the transition functions of tiles but are arbitrarily slower or faster than the average rates of (super)tile attachments and detachments.
+Therefore, rather than immediately enacting the outputs of transition functions, each output action is put into a set of ``pending actions'' which includes all actions which have not yet been enacted for that glue (since it is technically possible for more than one action to have been initiated, but not yet enacted, for a particular glue).
 Any event can be randomly selected from the set, regardless of the order of arrival in the set, and the ordering of either selecting some action from the set or the combination of two supertiles is also completely arbitrary.
-This provides fully asynchronous timing between the initiation, or firing, of signals (i.e. the execution of the transition function which puts them in the pending set) and their execution (i.e. the changing of the state of the target glue), as an arbitrary number of supertile binding events may occur before any signal is executed from the pending set, and vice versa.
+This provides fully asynchronous timing between the initiation, or firing, of signals (i.e. the execution of the transition function which puts them in the pending set) and their execution (i.e. the changing of the state of the target glue), as an arbitrary number of supertile binding (or breaking) events may occur before any signal is executed from the pending set, and vice versa.

-An STAM system consists of a set of tiles and a temperature value.
-To define what is producible from such a system, we use a recursive definition of producible assemblies which starts with the initial tiles and then contains any supertiles which can be formed by doing the following to any producible assembly: 1. executing any entry from the pending actions of any one glue within a tile within that supertile (and then that action is removed from the pending set), 2. binding with another supertile if they are able to form a $\tau$-stable supertile, or 3. breaking into $2$ separate supertiles along a cut whose total strength is $< \tau$.
+A STAM system consists of a set of tiles and a temperature value.
+To define what is producible from such a system, we use a recursive definition of producible assemblies which starts with the initial (super)tiles and then contains any supertiles which can be formed by doing the following to any producible assembly: (1) executing any entry from the pending actions of any one glue within a tile within that supertile (and then that action is removed from the pending set), (2) binding with another supertile if they are able to form a $\tau$-stable supertile, or (3) breaking into $2$ separate supertiles along a cut whose total strength is $< \tau$ (due to one or more glues along that cut having been deactivated).

-The STAM, as formulated, is intended to provide a model based on experimentally plausible mechanisms for glue activation and deactivation.